 On the north coast also is Bouley Bay, this predominantly pebble beach and harbour is popular for kayaking and fishing as well as bathing.
 Like all north coast bays they are sheltered by the prevailing southwesterly winds.

-Also on the north coast is Bonne Nuit bay; here you'll find a very small sandy beach adjacent to the harbour.
+Also on the north coast is Bonne Nuit Bay; here you’ll find a very small sandy beach adjacent to the harbour.
 The sun disappears behind the cliffs in the afternoon so it can get chilly.
-There is also a popular cafe where you can stop for refreshment.
+There is also a popular cafe where you can stop for refreshments.

 Rozel is worthy of note for its eateries.
 The popular haunt ‘The Hungry Man’ is located on the harbour; try a Genuine Jersey burger and hang out with the locals.